software-students-fall2022/python-package-exercise-project-3-team-14/README.md

 - To play the battleship game, press 4 when the main menu is prompted.

 - You will then be asked to enter the board dimensions and ship size.
-You can also choose to use the default settings.
+You can also choose to use the default settings. (if invoking the function from the command line, you can enter these values in the format - python3 -m battleship.py ship_size dimension

+- The game creates a dimension*dimension size board and keeps track of how many turns it takes for you to win!
+What do you think is the optimal strategy?

 - Upon winning or exiting the game, you will be redirected to the main menu.